 Sarinah name derived from the name of Sukarno in childhood caregivers.
 Shopping center was first conceived by Sukarno, following his visit to some countries that already has a modern shopping center.
 It is also intended to make shopping centers to meet the needs of the people get cheap stuff but with good quality.

 Sarina is a middle-aged female figure that fills the childhood of Sukarno.
 She became part of Sukarno’s family.
 She did not marry, she lived, ate, and worked at the Soekarno’s home.
 Sarina is a village woman who taught Sukarno about love.
 Sarinah taught Sukarno to love people.
 The teachings were rolling every morning, along Sarinah cooking in a small hut that serves as the kitchen, near the house.
 Sukarno always sat next to Sarinah.
 In moments like that, Sarinah told Soekarno, “Karno, first you have to love your mother.
 Then, you must love the common people.
 You have to love people in general.”
 That phrase always said to Soekarno by Sarinah every morning.

-From Tanah Abang go to platform 3/5 and take the Yellow Line heading to Manggarai and from Manggarai go to platform 3 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Gondangdia Station.
-Take a 16 minutes walk to the East
+From Tanah Abang go to platform 3 and take Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai and change to platform 3 and take the Blue Line/Red Line heading to Jakarta Kota then stop at Gondangdia and take a 16 minutes walk to the East

-From Sudirman go to platform 2 and take the Yellow Line heading to Manggarai and from Manggarai go to platform 3 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Gondangdia Station.
-Take a 16 minutes walk to the East
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai and change to platform 3 and take the Blue Line/Red Line heading to Jakarta Kota then stop at Gondangdia and take a 16 minutes walk to the East

 See the link map or the map below